 Most people believed that they were soul mate, and Dong was indeed the love of his life.

-But this boy passed away only two months later, and Dong died three years later, because of sickness and sadness.
+Unfortunately, this boy passed away only a few months later, and Dong died three years later, because of sickness and sadness.

 Shunzhi Emperor's Sudden Disappear and Mysterious End

-The official documents recorded that Shunzhi Emperor had passed away because of sickness, while there were many gossips and evidences showed that he believed in Buddhism, and practiced it in a temple on Mount Wutai after the love of his life passed away.
+The official document recorded that Shunzhi Emperor had passed away because of sickness, while there were many gossips and shreds of evidence showed that he believed in Buddhism, and practiced in a temple on Mount Wutai after the love of his life passed away.

-In the last few years of Shunzhi being the emperor, when he and Dong lost their baby boy, he spent lots of time meeting with monks, and formally respected one of them as his master; he even already shaved his head, and tried to practice Buddhism full time when Dong was sick.
+In the last few years of Shunzhi being the emperor, after he and Dong lost their baby boy, he spent lots of time meeting with monks and formally respected one of them as his master.
+He even already shaved his head and tried to practice Buddhism full time when Dong was sick.

-After Dong passed away, Shunzhi Emperor left the throne and disappeared from public when he was only 23 years old.
+After Dong passed away, the Shunzhi Emperor left the throne and disappeared from the public when he was only 23 years old.